The BrowserGym Ecosystem for Web Agent Research: Experiments

 We also observe an improvement in performance for GPT-4o compared to the performance measured by \citet{workarena-plus-plus}, which goes from $23.5\%$ to $31.4\%$ on WebArena, and from $3.8\%$ to $8.5\%$ on WorkArena L2.
 Since they were using a very similar web agent implementation but an older model checkpoint, this suggests that the reasoning capabilities of GPT-4o have greatly increased thanks to the additional training performed for this new checkpoint.
 Another option to explain this improvement might be the public availability of those benchmarks and their support, meaning parts of their content might now be integrated into some form in the LLM pre-training / fine-tuning datasets.

 One interesting point is that our agent seems to underperform on AssistantBench, a web-based question-answering benchmark.
 Our best agent attains a score of $6.9\%$, which is a very low score compared to the current high score of $27\%$ on the AssistantBench leaderboard.
-This result suggests that the BrowserGym API for browser interaction is more adapted for action-oriented tasks than for pure question-answering tasks.
+Our agent is not specifically optimized for information retrieval tasks, which are the primary focus of the AssistantBench benchmark.
+Instead, our API and agent are designed to be broadly applicable across a wide range of web-based tasks, prioritizing generality over specialization.